RISE-UNIBAS/crowdtangle-api-schema/README.md

 # crowdtangle-api-schema

-Simple ontological representation of the [CrowdTangle API](https://github.com/CrowdTangle/API) to be used as [Tropy metadata template](https://docs.tropy.org/in-the-template-editor/using-templates).
+Simple ontological representation of the [CrowdTangle API](https://github.com/CrowdTangle/API) to be used in a [Tropy metadata template](https://docs.tropy.org/in-the-template-editor/using-templates).

 ## Creator